DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``txq_inline`` parameter [int]

   Amount of data to be inlined during TX operations.
-Improves latency.
-  Can improve PPS performance when PCI back pressure is detected and may be useful for scenarios involving heavy traffic on many queues.

-  Because additional software logic is necessary to handle this mode, this option should be used with care, as it can lower performance when back pressure is not expected.
+This parameter is deprecated and ignored, kept for compatibility issue.

 - ``txqs_min_inline`` parameter [int]